Final fence production, painted and decorated by the kids of the community centers afterschool program.

 DESIGN CONCEPT

 I designed a substrate-based smart irrigation module with angular flower boxes.
 The substrate features a wireframe beneath the soil for drainage, while the irrigation system includes a drip irrigation system that delivers water directly to the plant roots, minimizing waste.
-The angular boxes encourage plants to grow upward and outward, creating an engaging visual appeal.
-The module is made of durable cedar planks, ideal for Troy's harsh weather, with drip tubing, emitters, and a soil divider inside.
+The module is made of durable pine plywood, ideal for Troy's harsh weather, with drip tubing, emitters, and a soil divider inside.
 The box is suspended about half a foot off the ground to prevent pests and includes drainage holes.
-For plants, I selected Bee Balm and Harebells, native flowers that attract pollinators and offer colorful displays.

 FLOWER INFOGRAPHIC

-To bring more attention and information to the project, I decided to create infographics with brief information about the flowers chosen.
+To bring more attention and information to the project, I decided to create infographics with brief information about the flowers chosen; Bee Balm and Harebells, native flowers that attract pollinators and offer colorful displays.
 Because this fence will be interacted with by both children and adults, I aimed to make the graphic design classy, while keeping the information to digestible facts that even the youngest of kids could understand.